bangadang/stackIT/FS25/Dataengineering.md

 - system uses column family information to replicate and distribute data
 - queries are expressed with keys and column family
 - secondary indexes per column are supported
+### Graph data model (Neo4j, ArangoDB)
+-data is stores in terms of nodes and (typed) edges and both of them can have attributes
+- qu

 ## MongoDB
 ## BaseX, XPath, XQuery